-Big Brother Big Sister has put together a wonderful resource to address the many questions children of all ages will have.
+Big Brother Big Sister has created a wonderful resource to address the many questions children of all ages will have.
 It is a must-read for anyone hoping to strengthen bonds and create connections with loved ones in prison.
 Click to read

 Even if you don’t have a child, this is an excellent guide to the criminal justice system in Ohio.
 Many of the questions are ones an adult may have as well.
 It has a wealth of information covering everything from arrest to release.
-It also includes information on writing letters, along with addresses and phone numbers of various prisons, parole boards and other Department Of Correction information.
+It also includes information on writing letters, addresses, and phone numbers of various prisons, parole boards, and other Department Of Correction information.

 Q: “Where’s my Daddy?”